defioccam/nrb-pools/README.md

 ## Market Analysis
 There seem to be 4 broad groups of Node Operators in the Rocketpool ecosystem :

 **No-Speculation Operators (No-Specs)**: Potential Node operators who would like to use Rocketpool but refuse to speculate on RPL.
-At the moment such operators can use the protocol through marriage contracts with RP holders
+At the moment such operators can only use the protocol through clunky "marriage contracts" with RPL holders

 **Yes-Speculation Operators (Yes-Specs)**: Node operators who like using Rocketpool and are happy to stake and speculate on RPL